-Sodium bicarbonate, or baking powder as it’s more commonly known, isn’t just for baking cakes – oh no – it’s for cleaning too!
-A handy cleaning hack, it’s a key part of any eco-friendly cleaning kit, absorbing odours without harming the environment in the process.
+Sodium bicarbonate, or baking powder as it’s more commonly known, isn’t just for baking cakes - oh no - it’s for cleaning too!
+A handy cleaning hack (opens in new tab), it’s a key part of any eco-friendly cleaning kit, absorbing odours without harming the environment in the process.

 Plus, with the help of essential oils, this cleaning paste leaves a lovely smell.
 We’ve chosen an orange essential oil as citrus-based fragrances give the impression of freshness.
 You can choose whatever scent you like, something floral like lavender or ultra-fresh like peppermint.

 Don’t just try it out on your carpet, this freshener is a fantastic mattress cleaner too - just leave out the water and sprinkle over the top.
 Vacuum up once it’s done its magic.
 There’s plenty of forgotten places to clean with this miracle carpet cleaner.

 Note: Always do a spot test with any homemade cleaning product before using it for the first time.